 - A rare birth defect called agenesis of the corpus callosum

 Certain infections of the pregnant mother can raise the risk.
 These are:

 After birth, a child may have:

 - Problems feeding

 - Fussiness or sleepiness

-This health problem is often found during a ultrasound before the baby is born.
-Further testing may be done by specialists and after birth.
+This health problem is often found during an ultrasound before the baby is born.
+More testing may be done by specialists and after birth.

 Before birth, the baby’s health may be checked with: